-Props are a huge part of teaching; they are critical when explaining vocabulary words and different concepts as well as keeping the student engaged in the lesson.
+Props are a huge part of teaching, so much so that we created a free kit of more than 30 VIPKid printable props that you can download; they are critical when explaining vocabulary words and different concepts as well as keeping the student engaged in the lesson.
 I can tell you from my own personal experience (I currently live in a country where I do not speak the language, which I have written about here), it can be really helpful to have someone show you something as opposed to just saying the word.

 Most new teachers are in “trial jail” because they have to teach five trial classes before being allowed to teach Major Courses (MC).
 As a result, there have been many questions about the best props to use for trial classes, how many to use, and keeping them organized during classes.